martinkoster/actionfx/actionfx-app-sample/README.md

 The check-out controller does not contain any logic anymore as it is the end of the demo application.

-However, the applied `@AFXController` application shows how to display the view as a modal dialog (`modal=true`) at a certain position and in a certain size:
+However, the applied `@AFXController` annotation shows how to display the view as a modal dialog (`modal=true`) at a certain position and in a certain size:

 ```java
 @AFXController(viewId = "checkoutView", fxml = "/fxml/CheckoutView.fxml", icon = "/images/book.png", title = "Check Out", modal = true, width = 600, height = 500, posX = 600, posY = 300)